Average Roster Size in D1, D2, D3, and NAIA Men's College Soccer — 2025 Season Analysis | RosterWise™

 |---|---|---|---|---|---|

 The range within each division is wide.
 Some D1 programs carry close to their roster limit; others sit well below it.
-D3 programs, which have no NCAA-mandated roster cap, show the widest spread.
+D2, D3, and NAIA programs show even wider spreads, reflecting different institutional philosophies about roster construction.

 What the House settlement changed for D1 roster sizes